Around 1900, the first observations of risingCO2 bubbles occurred in the dead arm of the Rhine on the Namedyer Werth peninsula.

 On 27 March, the Geysir Andernach enters its 14th season.

-Nice excursion with a nice explanation.
 We had a very nice trip to the geyser.
 The geyser was very impressive to see.
-Special thanks to the staff, who were very friendly and helpful, and thus made the excursion possible for us (help due to walking disability).
+Special thanks to the staff, who were very friendly and helpful and made the trip possible for us (assistance due to walking difficulties).

 Customer testimonial from

-Absolutely recommendable!
-In an interactive tour, you can learn about the formation of a geyser in a playful way.
+Highly recommended!
+An interactive tour explains the formation of a geyser in a fun way.
 The absolute highlight is the boat trip to the geyser, where you can see the natural spectacle live.

 Facebook Customer testimonial from

 It is a wonderful hands-on museum.
-Even small children can try things out and explore here.
-Older children and adults learn a lot of new things.
+Even small children can try out and explore here.
+Older children and adults can learn lots of new things.
 The accompanying boat trip is a highlight.
 The geyser experience at the end is just great.
-The staff are polite and nice.
+The staff are polite and friendly.
 Very helpful.
-The museum is also suitable for prams.
-Parking is scarce, but with a bit of luck you can get to the...

 Customer testimonial from

-The boat trip to the geyser was informative and you were told how the geyser was formed.
-There was a lot of staff on site who were happy to share their knowledge.
-Talking to the staff was very helpful and informative.
+The boat trip to the geyser was informative and we were told about the formation of the geyser.
+There was a lot of staff on site who were keen to pass on their knowledge.
+A conversation with the staff was very helpful and informative.